 Even if no latent defect clause exists or it has expired, it may be possible to pursue the responsible parties by way of breach of contract or a case for negligence.

-Claiming compensation for a construction defect may also include the stress and inconvenience of living with defective premises, or recouping the cost of relocating whilst the works were carried out.
+Taking legal action for a construction defect may also include the stress and inconvenience of living with defective premises, or recouping the cost of relocating whilst the works were carried out.